quasare/Showprint/README.md

-# CineTrail
+# Showprint

-Cinetrail is a web-app where user can search for there favorite shows and track the episodes watched.
-Site is deployed here: [Cinetrail](https://showprint.herokuapp.com/)
+Showprint is a web-app where user can search for there favorite shows and track the episodes watched.
+Site is deployed here: [Showprint](https://showprint.herokuapp.com/)

 __Features__
 ---